 Telling someone what things to do on New Zealand’s North Island is like trying to name the best flavour of ice-cream in the world.
 The list is almost never-ending!
 What places you visit in the North Island is all going to depend on when you’re visiting, how you’re getting around, and what you like to do.

-My idea of an epic North Island itinerary might be as far from yours as possible, so instead of just outlining exactly what to see I’ve decided to give you an idea of the best places to visit in the North Island with notes on how long you might want to spend there, things to do, and where to head from there.
+My idea of an epic North Island itinerary might be as far from yours as possible, so instead of just outlining just one way to spend 7 days in the North Island or even up to 4 weeks, I’ve decided to give you an idea of the best places to visit in the North Island with notes on how long you might want to spend there, things to do, and where to head from there.
 That way you should be able to piece together a North Island itinerary that works for you, based on how long you’re staying and how you’re getting around (plus tips on those things too!).